 Design thinking is often associated with STEM or with the business world (because it is so similar to the product-market cycle).
 Remember, however, that awareness can lead to services rather than tangible goods.
 When students see something that breaks their hearts, their social awareness often leads to empathy, exploration, and potentially, the development of a solution.

 Students don’t have to have a solution in mind at the beginning.
 They don’t even have to have a deep sense of empathy with those who are affected by the issue.
 In many cases, they will develop both the conceptual understanding and the empathy toward those they serve as they explore the issue in the research phase.
-All they need at first is awareness that a particular issue exists and that they can be a part of the solution.
+All they need at first is an awareness that a particular issue exists and that they can be a part of the solution.

 #3: Start with empathy toward a specific group.